redealexander9/redealexander9/README.md

 - 👋 Hi, I’m @redealexander9
 - 👀 I’m interested in Cars and Computers
-- 🌱 I’m currently learning C#, Python, and Swift
+- 🌱 I’m currently learning Godot
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Email - rede@redealexander.vip

 <!---
 redealexander9/redealexander9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.